Elder Law Planning in Buffton, SC

 The Social Security Administration has stated that they are receiving an average of 10,000 applications for benefits each and every day.
 They expect this volume to continue into the foreseeable future.

-Elder law attorneys are legal professionals that focus on the needs of senior citizens.
+An Elder law attorney is legal professional that focuses on the needs of senior citizens.
 Since so many people are entering this category, our services are particularly relevant.

 Without question, the most pressing elder law issue that we are facing is the matter of long-term care.
 The vast majority of senior citizens will qualify for Medicare when they reach the eligibility age.
 This government health insurance will provide a strong safety net, but there are out-of-pocket costs.